nikbearbrown/INFO_7390_Art_and_Science_of_Data/Data_Visualization/README.md

       * In a bar chart, the Y-positions represent the heights or values of bars.
       * In a scatter plot, the Y-coordinates show the relationship between two variables.

+*Best practices for data visualization include:
+*Reproducibility*:
+   - Documentation: Maintaining clear and well-documented code and scripts for creating visualizations.
+This includes comments, version control, and descriptions of data sources.
+   - Parameters: Recording the parameters and settings used in visualization tools or libraries to ensure that others can replicate your results.
+   - Data Provenance: Keeping track of the source, preprocessing steps, and any transformations applied to the data before visualization.
+*Interactivity*:
+   - User-Centric Design: When creating interactive visualizations, consider the end-user's perspective.
+Ensure that the interactive elements provide meaningful insights and allow users to explore the data intuitively.
+   - Clear Instructions: Include clear instructions or tooltips to guide users on how to interact with the visualization effectively.
+   - Responsiveness: Ensure that interactive visualizations are responsive and work smoothly across various devices and screen sizes.
+*Annotation*:
+   - Labels and Titles: Using informative labels for axes, data points, and legends.
+Titles and subtitles can provide context and help viewers understand the visualization's purpose.
+   - Legends: Including a legend if your visualization uses color or symbols to represent categories or variables.
+   - Annotations: Adding textual or graphical annotations to highlight specific data points or interesting observations in the visualization.

 * Color: Color is used to differentiate and categorize data points or groupings depending on a certain property or variable.
 Color provides a visual encoding that helps distinguish and highlight data points or patterns.
 It can be used for categorical or qualitative data.
     * Example :